 Managing the administration of a deceased estate during a time of grieving can be overwhelming.
 As the executor of the estate you may be wondering where to begin.
-The executor is responsible for managing and protecting the assets of the deceased until those assets have been passed on to the beneficiares.
-The executor must avoid conflits of interest and must act in the best intersts of the estate and all the beneficiaries.
+The executor is responsible for managing and protecting the assets of the deceased until those assets have been passed on to the beneficiaries.
+The executor must avoid conflicts of interest and must act in the best interests of the estate and all the beneficiaries.

 Firstly, what does an estate comprises of?